Machinist General and Machine Tool Technology Courses

 Project-based course covering the design and fabrication of work holding fixtures to support and locate parts for various manufacturing processes such as machining, welding, painting, forming, inspection, assembling, and part placing.
 4 Credits (1 Lecture - 9 Lab) Corequisite(s): MTT212.

-Specialized off-campus, industry-based work experience applies knowledge and skills developed during Automated Manufacturing/ Machining/ Toolmaking/ Electrical/ Mechatronic Technology instruction.
+Specialized off-campus, industry-based work experience applies knowledge and skills developed during Automated Manufacturing/Machining/Toolmaking/Electrical/Mechatronic Technology instruction.
 The experience also provides a functional understanding of the work environment, hones interpersonal and technical communication skills, and enhances social and civic competencies.
 Conducted in accordance with explicitly defined guidelines and procedures.
+This internship experience requires a minimum of 300 work experience hours, but may include more hours depending on the individual needs of the internship experience.
+In addition to work experience hours, students are also required to satisfactorily complete the internship experience through a final employer evaluation or assessment.
 3 Credits (0 Lecture - 15 Internship)